-213 Wild Horse Creek Drive, Simpsonville, South Carolina, 29680 platycryptus@yahoo.com
+2 213 Wild Horse Creek Drive, Simpsonville, South Carolina 29680 USA, email platycryptus@yahoo.com

-1. Preface
+Preface

 My study of the feet of jumping spiders began more than 30 years ago, leading to the publication of one paper on the pretarsus of salticids (Hill 1977a), and a second short paper that described the use of foot pads by Phidippus regius (Hill 1978).
 Opinions with respect to the adhesive mechanism of foot pads varied at that time, but the hypothesis of capillary attraction mediated by a thin surface film of H2O was widely communicated (e.g., Foelix 1996).
-More recently, two papers that suggested a plausible role for van der Waals forces with respect to the adhesive tenent setae (tenae) of salticids were published (Kesel, Martin, and Seidl 2003, 2004).
-In addition, many informative studies of the mechanisms of adhesion associated with the footpads of the Tokay Gecko (Gekkonidae: Gekko gecko) have appeared (e.g., Autumn, Sitti, et al 2002), and a very creative discussion of this subject is presently underway.
+More recently, two papers that suggested a plausible role for van der Waals forces with respect to the adhesive tenent setae (tenae) of salticids were published (Kesel et al. 2003, 2004).
+In addition, many informative studies of the mechanisms of adhesion associated with the footpads of the Tokay Gecko (Gekkonidae: Gekko gecko) have appeared (e.g., Autumn et al. 2002), and a very creative discussion of this subject is presently underway.
 Much of this work relates directly to materials science, and the pursuit of even better adhesives that work at the nanoscale (within 2 nm).
 I suspect that some people may also be tempted to patent some of these devices, as if they were human inventions!

 The present report is intended to replace my earlier, dated work on the salticid pretarsus.
 Many new illustrations have been produced for this purpose.
 Rather than focusing exclusively on the tenae (and their adhesive setules, or tenules), this report will present an updated view of the function of salticid feet (tarsus and pretarsus) that also includes the role of claws and other specialized setae, as well as the structure of the foot pads that carry these specialized setae.
-Version 3 includes new video studies (Figure 47) related to pretarsal movement.
+This is the fourth version of this report, the first to appear in PECKHAMIA.
+It includes a revised model to account for the observed movement of pretarsal structures.

-2. Summary
+1. Summary